PeterDrake/drakepedia/oop/default_methods.md

 Now `new Point(3, 4).toString()` has the value `"<3, 4>"`.

-In some common situations where a String is expected, such as contatenating Strings with `+` or calling `println`, if a non-String object is supplied, its `toString` method is called automatically.
+In some common situations where a String is expected, such as concatenating Strings with `+` or calling `println`, if a non-String object is supplied, its `toString` method is called automatically.
 This means that, instead of

 ```java
 System.out.println(p.toString());